fullmetalbrackets/blog/src/content/blog/setup-cloudflare-tunnel-to-access-self-hosted-apps.md

 ### Related Articles

 - <a href="/blog/self-host-website-cloudflare-tunnel/" data-umami-event="tunnel-apps-related-complete-tunnel-guide">Complete guide to self-hosting a website through Cloudflare Tunnel</a>
-- <a href="/blog/expose-plex-with-cloudflare/" data-umami-event="tunnel-apps-related-expose-plex">How to securely expose Plex from behind CGNAT with Cloudflare Tunnel</a>
+- <a href="/blog/expose-plex-with-cloudflare/" data-umami-event="tunnel-apps-related-expose-plex">How to securely expose Plex from behind CGNAT for library sharing with Cloudflare Tunnel</a>